 Is the person's inability to make the decision because of the identified impairment or disturbance in, the function of the mind or brain?
 Explain the rationale.
-(The inability to make the decision is because of an impairment of, or a disturbance in, the functioning of the mind or brain (causative nexus) A formal diagnosis is not required, it can include medical conditions causing confusion, drowsiness, concussion, and the symptoms of drug or alcohol abuse.
-Yes, give details No, give details In my opinion the person HAS capacity to make this specific decision "I have a reasonable belief that this person has capacity at the moment to make this particular decision ...".
-(Remember that if there is evidence the person cannot do any one of these things then they must be found to lack capacity about that decision - for example, often a person may be able to understand but cannot retain or use the information).
-Yes, give details - DO NOT PROCEED TO MAKE A BEST INTERESTS DECISION, and refer to the Risk Assessment for SWEP refusal to consider what needs to be put into place to minimise the risk
+(The inability to make the decision is because of an impairment nu. of, or a disturbance in, the functioning of the mind or brain A formal diagnosis is not required, it can include media and the symptoms of drug or alcohol abuse. (causative nexus) cal conditions causing confusion, drowsiness, concussion, Yes, give details No, give details In my opinion the person HAS capacity to make this s "I have a reasonable belief that this person has capacity at pecific decision the moment to make this particular decision".
+(Remember that if there is evidence the person cannot do any one of the decision - for example, often a person may be able to under ese things then they must be found to lack capacity about that stand but cannot retain or use the information).
+Yes, give details - DO NOT PROCEED TO MAKE A BEST INTERESTS DECISION, and refer to the Risk No, give details Assessment for SWEP refusal to consider what needs to be put into place to minimise the risk Assessor's name and role: